Maria Jane Williams

-Maria Jane Williams (c.1795 - 10 November 1873) was a 19th-century Welsh musician and folklorist born at Aberpergwm House, Glynneath in Glamorgan, South Wales.
-She rescued many Welsh songs from obscurity, including Y Deryn Pur (The Gentle Bird) and Y Ferch o'r Sger.
+Maria Jane Williams (1795 - 10 November 1873) was a 19th-century Welsh musician and folklorist born at Aberpergwm House, Glynneath in the historic county of Glamorganshire, South Wales.
+She was the second daughter of Rees Williams of Aberpergwm in the Vale of Neath and Ann Jenkins of Fforest, Ystradfellte and the sister of William Williams, her eldest briother, who was the first to suggest the formation of a Welsh Manuscripts Society.
+From an early age Williams displayed she displayed an extraordinary talent for music.
+She won several Eisteddfodic prizes.
+However, perhaps she is most highly regarded for her book The Ancient National Airs of Gwent and Morgannwg which rescued many Welsh songs from obscurity, including Y Deryn Pur (The Gentle Bird) and Y Ferch o'r Sger (The Maid of Sker).

 Life

-Maria Jane Williams was born in either 1794 or 1795, at Aberpergwm House, Glynneath.
-She was the second daughter of Rees Williams (d.
-1812) of Aberpergwm in the Vale of Neath, Glamorganshire, by his wife Ann Jenkins of Fforest Ystradfellte.
-She lived in Blaen Baglan but in her later years, at a house called Ynys-las, near Aberpergwm House.
+Williams was born in 1795 at Aberpergwm House, Glynneath to 'an old Welsh family in South Wales.'
+Her father was Rees Williams of Aberpergwm in the Vale of Neath and her mother was Ann Jenkins of Fforest Ystradfellte.
+She had three brothers, William, Rees and Thomas, and a sister.
+Her eldest brother, William Williams (1788-1855), is credited with having been the first person to suggest the idea of a Welsh Manuscripts Society.
+She lived in Blaen Baglan.
+But in her later years she lived at a house called Ynys-las, near Aberpergwm House.
 She died in 1873 and is buried at St Cadoc's Church in the grounds of Aberpergwm House.

 Education and scholarly studies

-Maria Jane Williams was well educated, a supporter of the Welsh language and traditions and had an extensive knowledge of music.
-She was especially acclaimed for her singing and was an accomplished player of the guitar, and the harp, having been taught by the famous harpist Parish-Alvars.
-Henry Fothergill Chorley said that she was "the most exquisite amateur singer he had ever heard" She acquired the name ‘Llinos’ (the Welsh word for linnet), and was associated with the Welsh cultural society known as Cymreigyddion y Fenni and made her home a focus for ‘Celtic Renaissance’ enthusiasts.
+Maria Jane Williams 'received the best possible education, and at an early age displayed an extraordinary talent for music.'
+She was a supporter of the Welsh language and traditions and she had an extensive knowledge of music.
+She was especially acclaimed for her singing and was an accomplished player of the guitar, and the harp, having been taught by the famous harpist Alvers (who might have been Elias Parish Alvars).
+Henry Fothergill Chorley said that she was "the most exquisite amateur singer he had ever heard".
+She acquired the name ‘Llinos’ (the Welsh word for linnet), and was associated with the Cymreigyddion y Fenni and made her home a focus for ‘Celtic Renaissance’ enthusiasts.

 Book of Fairy Tales

-In 1826–7 she made a collection of the fairy tales of the Vale of Neath, which was published in the supplemental volume of Crofton Croker's ‘Irish Fairy Legends’ and subsequently reprinted in an abridged form in the ‘Fairy Mythology’ of Thomas Keightley who had suggested that she should make the collection.
+In 1826–7 Williams made a collection of the fairy tales of the Vale of Neath, which was published in the supplemental volume of Crofton Croker's ‘Irish Fairy Legends’ and subsequently reprinted in an abridged form in the ‘Fairy Mythology’ of Thomas Keightley who had suggested that she should make the collection.